ChanceW/BrainBridge/README.md

 ## Acknowledgments 🙏

-- Thanks to all contributors who have helped shape BrainBridge
+- Thanks to all contributors who have helped shape BrainGym
 - Special thanks to educators who provided valuable feedback
 - Inspired by the need for engaging, personalized education